AaronRohrbacher/marios_foods/README.md

 In the terminal window, run:
 * `$ postgres` (this is the SQL server... very necessary.)
 * Open a new terminal window or tab.
-* run `$ bundle install && rake db:create && rake:db:seed && rails s`
+* run `$ bundle install && rake db:create && rake db:seed && rails s`
 * In your favorite web browser, visit [localhost:3000](http://localhost:3000)
 * Have fun!